JasperAlgra/MySQL-AutoXtraBackup/docs/config_file.rst

     #Optional WARNING(Enable this if you want to take partial backups).
 Specify database names or table names.
     #partial_list=test.t1 test.t2 dbtest

+[Backup]

+- pid_dir
+  Directory where the PID file will be created in
+- tmpdir
+  Used for moving current running mysql-datadir to when copying-back (restoring) an archive
+- pid_runtime_warning
+  Throw exception when starting new backup and old backup PID is older than X hours
+- backupdir
+  Directory will be used for storing the backups.
+Subdirs ./full and ./inc will be created
+- backup_tool
+  Full path to Percona xtrabackup executable used when making backup
+- prepare_tool
+  Full path to Percona xtrabackup executable used when preparing (restoring)
+- xtra_prepare
+  Options passed to xtrabackup when preparing. '--apply-log-only' is essential to allow further incremental backups to be made.
+See[1]
+- xtra_backup
+  Optional: pass additional options for backup stage
+- xtra_prepare_options
+  Optional: pass additional options for prepare stage
+- xtra_options
+  Optional: pass general additional options; it will go to both for backup and prepare
+- archive_dir
+  Directory for storing archives (tar.gz or otherwise).
+Cannot be inside the 'backupdir' above
+- full_backup_interval
+  Maximum interval after which a new full backup will be made
+- max_archive_size
+  Delete archived backups after X GiB
+- max_archive_duration
+  Delete archived backups after X Days
+- partial_list
+  Optional: WARNING(Enable this if you want to take partial backups).
+Specify database names or table names.

 The [Compress] category is for enabling backup compression.

 The options will be passed to XtraBackup.

 ::